 Some people believe renting is a good idea and others think renting is a waste of money.
 Those who think renting is a waste of money often have firm beliefs, as do those who have rented their entire life.
 However, these opinions are usually based on their specific personal circumstances rather than facts or mathematical equations.

-Many people have differing opinions on renting or owning their place of residence.
-In reality, most people have an opinion based on the specific circumstances they have lived through.
 When I was much younger, I vowed to never rent because I felt it was a waste of money.
-Why would I pay off another person’s mortgage when I could get a loan myself?
+Why would I pay off another person’s mortgage when I could get a loan and buy my own home?
 Let me give you a little insight as to how that viewpoint punched me right in the face.

 My Dumb Mistakes Make Me An Expert!

-My earlier viewpoint was that apartments and rentals were a waste of money.
+My opinion was that apartments and rentals were a waste of money.
 Why would I help pay off another person’s mortgage?
 I was no fool – or so I thought.
 If you remember the housing prices in 2004-2005, you remember how incredibly inflated they were.
-I found I was not able to buy the type of home I wanted because everything was so expensive.
-I could not get pre-approved for the amount needed to buy a nice home.
-Rather than giving up and renting something cheaper, I took my pre-approval letter and worked with my realtor to find the nicest thing I could afford.
+I found I could not buy the type of home I wanted because everything was so expensive.

-If you have been through the home buying process, you understand that banks (at least 15 years ago) would pre-approve you for amounts much higher than any one person could possibly afford.
-My 21-year-old self didn’t understand that and there I stood with a letter saying how much money someone was willing to give me.
+If you have been through the home buying process, you know that banks (at least 16 years ago) would pre-approve you for amounts much higher than you could afford.
+My 21-year-old self didn’t understand that, and there I stood with a letter saying how much money someone was willing to give me.